 IMPORTANT: Please note that only the classes listed below are currently offered or open.
 Please also note that "offered" does not mean "open."
 An "offered" class is "opened" only when there is sufficient amount of registered students for that class and the teacher is available to teach it.
 In other words, if you do not see the class for which you want to register listed below (e.g., Turkish 101), that means it is not currently offered and will not be opened until its teacher becomes available.
 We apologize for any inconvenience this may cause.
 Thank you for your understanding.
 Please revisit this page for updates.

-Due to COVID-19, all Turkish classes that are opened will be held on-line through a video conferencing service used by the teacher.
-Please contact the teacher video conferencing details before the first day of your class.
+Due to COVID-19, all opened Turkish classes will be held on-line through a video conferencing service used by the teacher.
+Please contact the teacher for video conferencing details before the first day of your class.

 Textbooks, Dictionaries, and Notes